mk48/mkumaran-hugo/content/posts/2023/deploy-nextjs-azure-devops/index.md

 give a commit message and click 'save and run'
 ![Give a commit message](Give-commit-message.png)

-it's running, once done you can see success tick and published artifcate.
+it's running, once done you can see success tick and published artifact.
 ![Pipeline running completed](pipeline-completed.png)

-## Create app service
+### 3. Create the Azure App Service

 In azure, we have to create a new `App service`
 ![Create new app service basic tab](new-app-service-starting-config.png)